eerkela/bertrand/docs/source/content/motivation.rst

     >>> _.dtype
     dtype('float64')

-And for even larger values, we get a ``dtype: object`` array, which is essentially just a Python :class:`list <python:list>` with extra operations.
+For even larger values, we get a ``dtype: object`` array, which is essentially just a Python :class:`list <python:list>` with extra operations.

 .. doctest::